DrinkyBird/epsilon/readme.txt

 	  * Bumped max number of razor wires to 40
 	  * epsilon_cl_menubackground now defaults to false
 	  * Bumped proxy mine health; can no longer be removed by removergun
+	  * Mitigate a bug with the util menu that causes many clients to FatalError.
+	  * Added usefraggrenade bind
       * Weapons
 	    * Gattling gun now fires 2 bullets instead of 3
       * Mechs